vskrip/twitter-clone-api/README.md

 # twitter-clone-api

-The twitter clone API server
+This is a twitter clone API server